1953 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse Of The 1953 Nickel

-The word LIBERTY curves along the left rim, while the date 1953 appears on the right side.
-Above Jefferson’s head, the national motto IN GOD WE TRUST is inscribed in small letters.
-The overall design captures the essence of America’s third president with remarkable clarity and artistic sophistication.
+The word LIBERTY curves along the left rim, and the date 1953 appears at the lower right.
+Above Jefferson’s portrait, the motto IN GOD WE TRUST is inscribed in small letters.
+Note: Felix Schlag’s initials “FS” do NOT appear on 1953 coins — those weren’t added until 1966.

 The Reverse Of The 1953 Nickel